-A stranger I met on a trip once warned me that we were kindred spirits: I clearly had the bug, and I had it for good.
-She was right.
-I’m stuck with a seemingly insatiable wanderlust, one that I doubt will fully subside even if I ultimately settle in one place.
-Since my diagnosis, I’ve met more people like that stranger in my work and travels, and have realized that I feel more local, in a way, to the shifting community of travelers and expats than I do to any one location.
+A stranger I met on a trip once warned me that we were kindred spirits: she could see I had the wanderlust bug.
+She was right: I’m not sure I’ll ever feel settled, and nothing thrills me more than movement.
+And there doesn’t seem to be a cure.
+Since my diagnosis, though, I’ve met many more people like that stranger in my work and travels, and realized that I feel more local, in a way, to shifting communities of travelers and expats than I do to any one location.

-I think you can be a “traveler” even if you take very infrequent trips– that it’s an attitude, not a quota.
+I think you can be a wanderer even if you take very infrequent “trips”– that it’s an attitude, not a quota to be filled.
 It’s also a more accessible pastime than it might seem.
-I believe responsible, open-minded travel bridges lives and can enrich the perspective of both guest and host.
+I truly believe that responsible, open-minded travel bridges lives and can enrich the perspective of both guest and host.

-I started this blog* to connect with other travelers, of both the active and armchair variety, and because I love writing, taking pictures, telling stories, and exchanging ideas.
+I started this blog* to connect with other travelers, of both the active and armchair variety, and to enjoy a casual creative outlet.
 Check out my Instagram for my latest views, and feel free to get in touch!

 By the way, I don’t usually go back to update these posts, so obviously they’ll become increasingly out-of-date– especially any best-of lists…